CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-your-newsletter-with-the-publisher.md

 with the following email address: {$email}.
 ```

-You can also send seperate content to different
+You can also send separate content to different
 [selecties](selections-introduction) in your database
 with the [in_selection](./personalization-functions-in_selection)
 and [in_miniselection](./personalization-functions-in_miniselection)